MichiganUnixUserGroup/MUG-2025-03-11-Advent-of-Code/code/Rust/wolf/day2/README.md

   * made an enum and derived a bunch of traits
   * made type aliases
   * nested iterator stacks (look inside the map that's part of read_in_the_reports)

+Yes.
+I spent **way** too much time working on this one problem; but I'm learning, and I'm presenting this, and I still wanted good solutions, too.